Modified Electronic on a Harley Benton Custom Line ResoKing

 Harley Benton Custom Line ResoKing – Turn a first price resonator into a beast

 The guitar in its original version was ok.
 The action is set low, and the neck plays fast.
-But the electronic was really poor.
+But the electronics were really poor.

 The original mini humbucker didn’t sound too good, and it was a two wires pup that I had to modify into a four wires pickup to split coil it.

-I already had Belcat mini humbuckers I already changed into 4 wires, so I switched pickups for the best.
-Belcat is an excellent brand even if yo can get them incredibly cheap compared to superstars established brands like Seymour Duncan or DiMarzio.
+I already had Belcat mini humbuckers.
+I already changed into 4 wires, so I switched pickups for the best.
+Belcat is an excellent brand even if yo can get them incredibly cheap compared to superstar established brands like Seymour Duncan or DiMarzio.

 I installed a series/parallel switch on the neck volume pot.
-Every time I work on a humbucker I install a three position toggle switch to have series/split/parallel.
-When I lack room to had an extra switch, and I have to use a push-pull I always go for series/parallel instead of series/split.
+Every time I work on a humbucker, I install a three-position toggle switch to have series/split/parallel.
+When I lack room to have an extra switch, and I have to use a push-pull I always go for series/parallel instead of series/split.

 If I use three positions, series/split/parallel switch on other guitars is to blend them with other pickups.
-Selecting two split humbuckers make them noise free because two coils are selected.
+Selecting two split humbuckers makes them noise free because two coils are selected.

 Advantage of parallel versus split